-- 3.1 A district that maintains any one of the following criteria is allowed three entries to the National Tournament in every speech and debate event as long as at least 12 solo entries or 10 team entries in each event compete in at least one round; if that minimum is not met by a particular event, only two entries shall be granted in that event: - 3.1.1 Maintain 1,400 or more new members and degrees from active schools during the previous year. - 3.1.2 Earn 1,400 or more new members and degrees from active schools during the current year, prior to the first district tournament date. - 3.1.3 Maintain more than 45 active chapters prior to the first district tournament event. - 3.1.4 Enroll 400 new individual memberships as a district, by seven days prior to the first district tournament date. - 3.2 If the district qualifies for Level 3 under one of the above criteria, that district may earn a fourth qualifier in any event with 50 team or 58 solo entries.
+- 3.1 A district that meets the minimum district standard in the previous school year is allowed three entries to the National Tournament in every speech and debate event as long as at least 12 solo entries or 10 team entries in each event compete in at least one round; if that minimum is not met by a particular event, only two entries shall be granted in that event: - 3.1.1 24 or more charter chapters with paid membership in the previous school year. - 3.1.2 40 or more chapters of any type with paid membership in the previous school year. - 3.1.3 400 new individual student memberships as a district in the previous school year. - 3.1.4 1400 or more new degrees from schools with paid membership during the previous school year.

+3.2 If the district qualifies for Level 3 under one of the above criteria, that district may earn a fourth qualifier in any event with 50 entries.

-Qualifiers to the National Tournament - Entries Required per Event National Qualifying Level 1 Qualifier 2 Qualifiers 3 Qualifiers 4 Qualifiers Level 1 At least 4 entries 16 team entries 32 team entries 56 team entries 20 solo entries 46 solo entries 66 solo entries Level 2 At least 4 entries 30 team entries 50 team entries 38 solo entries 58 solo entries Level 3 At least 4 entries 10 team entries 50 team entries 12 solo entries 58 solo entries
+Qualifiers to the National Tournament - Entries Required per Event National Qualifying Level 1 Qualifier 2 Qualifiers 3 Qualifiers 4 Qualifiers Level 1 At least 4 entries 16 entries 32 entries 56 entries Level 2 4 entries 30 entries 50 entries Level 3 4 entries 10 entries 50 entries